-This Notice tells you about the ways in which Health Net (referred to as "we" or "the Plan") may collect, use and disclose your protected health information and your rights concerning your protected health information.
+This Notice tells you about the ways in which Health Net\\ (referred to as "we" or "the Plan") may collect, use and disclose your protected health information and your rights concerning your protected health information.
 "Protected health information" is information about you, including demographic information, that can reasonably be used to identify you and that relates to your past, present or future physical or mental health or condition, the provision of health care to you or the payment for that care.

 We are required by federal and state laws to provide you with this Notice about your rights and our legal duties and privacy practices with respect to your protected health information, and notify you in the event of a breach of your unsecured protected health information.
 We must follow the terms of this Notice while it is in effect.
 We reserve the right to change this Notice.
 We reserve the right to make the revised or changed Notice effective for your protected health information we already have as well as any of your protected health information we receive in the future.
-We will promptly revise and distribute this Notice whenever there is a material change to the uses or disclosures, your rights, our legal duties, or other privacy practices stated in the notice.
-We will make any revised Notices available on our website, www.healthnet.com/uc.
+We will promptly revise and distribute this Notice whenever there is a material change to the uses or disclosures, your rights, our legal duties, or other privacy practices stated in the Notice.
+This will include, but may not be limited to updating the Notice on our web site.
 Some of the uses and disclosures described in this Notice may be limited in certain cases by applicable state laws that are more stringent than the federal standards.

-How We May Use and Disclose Your Protected Health Information

-We may use and disclose your protected health information for different purposes.
-The examples below are provided to illustrate the types of uses and disclosures we may make without your authorization for payment, health care operations and treatment.
+- I. How We May Use and Disclose Your Protected Health Information: We may use and disclose your protected health information for different purposes.
+The examples below are provided to illustrate the types of uses and disclosures we may make without your authorization for payment, health care operations and treatment: - Payment.

-- Payment.
 We use and disclose your protected health information in order to pay for your covered health expenses.
 For example, we may use your protected health information to process claims, to be reimbursed by another insurer that may be responsible for payment or for premium billing. - Health Care Operations.
 We use and disclose your protected health information in order to perform our plan activities, such as quality assessment activities or administrative activities, including data management or customer service. - Treatment.
 We may use and disclose your protected health information to assist your health care providers (doctors, pharmacies, hospitals, and others) in your diagnosis and treatment.
 For example, we may disclose your protected health information to providers to provide information about alternative treatments. - Plan Sponsor.
-In addition, we may disclose your protected health information to a sponsor of the group health plan, such as an employer or other entity that is providing a health care program to you.
-We can disclose your protected health information to that entity if it has contracted with us to administer your health care program on its behalf.
+We may disclose your protected health information to a sponsor of the group health plan, such as an employer or other entity that is providing a health care program to you, if the sponsor has agreed to certain restrictions on how it will use or disclose the protected health information (such as agreeing not to use the protected health information for employment-related actions or decisions). - Person(s) Involved in Your Care or Payment for Your Care.
+We may also disclose protected health information to a person, such as a family member, relative, or close personal friend, who is involved with your care or payment.
+We may disclose the relevant protected health information to these persons if you do not object or we can reasonably infer from the circumstances that you do not object to the disclosure; however, when you are not present or are incapacitated, we can make the disclosure if, in the exercise of professional judgment, we believe the disclosure is in your best interest.